Enshrouded Tank Build Guide (Update 8 / Forging the Path)

 Tank is the maximum survivability build.
 Constitution-primary, Strength-secondary, no spell damage.
 You're slow, you don't die, and you can't close encounters quickly on your own.

 Battlemage is a damage build that happens to use a shield.
 Intelligence-primary, Constitution-secondary.
 Wand auto-attacks plus Fireball and Chain Lightning carry your damage; the shield is a panic button rather than a primary tool.
-Battlemage clears solo content far faster than Tank because the wand actually deals damage.
+Battlemage clears solo content far faster than Tank because the wand actually deals damage, and Update 8's wand range increase widened that gap.

 The decision tree is short.
 If your group needs a frontline meat shield, run Tank.
 If you need a standalone solo build that still has a shield slot, run Battlemage.
 If you want a healer that can fight back, run Battlemage with extra Healer nodes.
 There's no overlap where Tank is the better solo pick.
 For the full damage-shield breakdown, see the Battlemage Build Guide.